Healthdirect Free Australian health advice you can count on.

 Key facts

-• There are 5 types of hepatitis caused by viruses (viral hepatitis).
+• There are different types of hepatitis — most are caused by viruses.

-• Vaccines can protect you against hepatitis A, B and D.
+• There are vaccines to protect you against hepatitis A, B and D.

 What is hepatitis?

-There are 5 types of hepatitis caused by viruses (viral hepatitis).
+There are 5 types of viruses that cause hepatitis.
 These are:

 There are other types of hepatitis that are not infectious, including: